dapr/quickstarts/hello-world/README.md

     })
 ```

-We chose to avoid this approach, as it doesn't allow us to verify if our message successfully persisted.
+This approach, however, doesn't allow you to verify if the message successfully persisted.

-We also expose a GET endpoint, `/order`:
+The app also exposes a GET endpoint, `/order`:

 ```js
 app.get('/order', (_req, res) => {